Dieter Hoeneß: Club career

 After the 1978–79 season, during which he scored 16 goals to help Stuttgart finish in second place, Hoeneß signed with FC Bayern Munich.
 He found great success both individually and collectively at Bayern, winning five league titles and three cups.
 A powerful striker known for his heading ability, he scored in double digits in five seasons during his time with the Bavarians, totaling 127 goals in 288 league matches in the German top division alone.
 He retired in 1987 at the age of 34, having scored 102 goals in 224 Bundesliga games.
 He also scored in every second European Cup game, netting 26 goals in 52 appearances for Bayern Munich.

 Hoeneß led Bayern to the semi-finals of the 1979–80 UEFA Cup, finishing as the competition's top scorer with seven goals.
 In 1982, he reached the European Cup final but lost to Aston Villa.
-He again finished as the tournament’s top scorer, with seven goals.
+He again finished as the tournament's top scorer, with seven goals.
 During his time in Munich, Hoeneß became known for his goal-scoring ability, especially with headers, and earned a reputation as a fierce competitor.
 This reputation was reinforced during the 1982 DFB-Pokal Final when, after a collision with 1.
 FC Nürnberg player Alois Reinhard, he played on with a head injury.
 Despite wearing a turban-like bandage, he continued for nearly an hour and eventually scored the 4–2 goal with a header in the 89th minute.

 On 25 February 1984, Hoeneß scored five goals in 21 minutes during a 6–0 home win over Eintracht Braunschweig.
-His 58th and final European match came in his last season (1986–87) during the defeat in the Champions' Cup Final against FC Porto.
+His 58th and final European match came in his last season (1986–87) during the defeat in the European Cup Final against FC Porto.